 If you or a loved one has been diagnosed with ovarian cancer after having used talcum powder over time, you may naturally wonder whether this information is important to you.
 To explore answers and potential legal action you may take, consult with an experienced personal injury attorney with experience and knowledge relevant to serious injuries such as cancer caused by dangerous drugs, medical devices and health-related products like baby powder marketed for alleged therapeutic qualities.

 When Dangerous Medications And Health And Beauty Products Cause Harm

 Holland Injury Law, LLC, based in St. Louis, Missouri, where the largest talc verdicts were handed down against Johnson & Johnson, has helped many people who suffered injury and harm through the use of dangerous and defective products.
-Please contact our firm via email or by calling 314-684-8321 to discuss your case with an experienced lawyer.
-Explore your potential product liability case after talcum powder use coincided with a later diagnosis of ovarian cancer.
+Please contact our firm via email or by calling 314-684-8321 to discuss your case with one of our experienced lawyers.
+We will aggressively tackle an investigation to determine whether you have a viable product liability case after talcum powder use coincided with a later diagnosis of ovarian cancer.